- What We Do

 - Donate to POST

-This 1.5 mile Bair Island walking tour will highlight the wetlands and the marine life that live within the area, such as endangered California clapper rails and salt marsh harvest mice, as well as cottontail rabbits, peregrine falcons, pelicans, egrets, terns and stilts.
-Large rays and small leopard sharks can be seen in the sloughs at the farther reaches of the island.
+This 1.5 mile Bair Island walking tour will highlight the wetlands and the marine life that live within the area, such as endangered California clapper rails and salt marsh harvest mice, as well as cottontail rabbits, peregrine falcons, pelicans, egrets, terns, and stilts.
+Other marine life can be seen in the sloughs at the farther reaches of the island.

 This tour will tell the history of the island, as well as the recent work that has taken place to restore the wetlands.